 Curated by Desiree Foerster & Pedro Lopes

-Followed by: a panel discussion with three artists, Allegra Solitue (http://www.liebig12.net/), Lieke Ploeger (http://spektrumberlin.de/) and dj shluchT (http://diychurch.org/) + Desiree Foerster & Pedro Lopes
+Followed by a panel discussion with the artists and Allegra Solitue (http://www.liebig12.net/), Lieke Ploeger (http://spektrumberlin.de/) and dj shluchT (http://diychurch.org/) + Desiree Foerster & Pedro Lopes

 For entrepreneurs such as John Hawkey an exit strategy is a “means of leaving one’s current situation, either after a predetermined objective has been achieved, or as a strategy to mitigate failure.”
 Strangely, in this business world “exit” leans towards an escapism of “failure”, considered as something to be avoided.

 At the Hypernatural Sounds # 3: exit strategies we will engage directly in the heart of this discussion.
 Not by merely theorizing it from a distance but by engaging in conversation (and in concerts) with three musicians which in their own way testify for different exit strategies.

 The performances will be followed by an extended discussion round including the artists and additional guests.

 This “exit strategies” is kindly broadcasted by DIYChurch, a radio show that has been live streaming/remixing/repurposing the experimental scene since 2010 with a DIY attitude and a zine-like outlook (read more here too).
 DIYchurch airs via the Reboot.FM network (a berlin-based fm community radio) and is eternally and communally available at archive.org.

 Mikko Savela: a guitarist of finnish origin, born and based in Umeå, Sweden.
 Mikko’s work entails not just unique ways of playing a guitar by destroying it through percussion, but also a manual on how to break away from trends, norms, which are deeply embedded in the acoustic guitar – perhaps the most mainstream musical object of all times.
 Mikko’s work is as physical as it is creative.